-The Veteran Student Services Office at Mississippi Gulf Coast Community College provides Veterans, Reservists, and their dependents assistance in obtaining the educational benefits to which they are entitled.
+The Military Services Center at Mississippi Gulf Coast Community College provides Veterans, Reservists, and their dependents assistance in obtaining the educational benefits to which they are entitled.

 The office is responsible for submitting enrollment certifications for new and continuing students to the VA as well as answering questions veteran students or dependents may have concerning their educational benefits.